inet-framework/inet-framework.github.io/WhyContribute.md

 underMenu: Contributing
 ---

 INET is a community project, and its progress largely depends on code contributions from community members.
-So it is good for the INET project if you contribute, but why is it good for you?
+But you may also find it worthwhile to contribute:

-### You Benefit From It
+## You Benefit From It

 If you are doing research with INET, contributing your changes back to the project means: